flybirdcl/flybirdcl.github.io/README.md

 ## Methods

-We utilize numpy and pandas to gather and scrape data from the following kaggle dataset: <https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data?select=humidity.csv.>.
+We utilize numpy and pandas to gather and scrape data from the [this kaggle dataset](https://www.kaggle.com/datasets/selfishgene/historical-hourly-weather-data?select=humidity.csv).
 Below is the plot of the temperature data of San Diego from 2012-2017.

 ![image](https://user-images.githubusercontent.com/22489728/233812988-9273af11-82e3-4a95-ace9-bb32472456dc.png)

 The data contains hourly weather data for 30 US & Canadian Cities and 6 Israeli Cities from 2012-2017.

 We specifically selected 4 files to use from the given kaggle link: humidity, pressure, temperature, and wind speed as we thought those were the main features that would most likely contribute to the temperature.
+The remaining fields are city attributes, weather description, and wind direction.
+Weather description data won't be useful with the model that we have built.
+The focus of our model is on modeling future temperature based on weather history, so city attributes and wind direction are arbitrary for a location.

 We then preprocessed the data by taking the standard deviations of each of the features so the ranges of the value will be minimized to mainly between -3 and 3.
 And we made 80% of the data to be used to train the model, while the remaining 20% were to be used in the validation process.

-We then used the framework tensorflow and keras to create an LSTM (a type of RNN) in python to be trained on the preprocessed data.
+We then used the frameworks [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) to create an LSTM (a type of RNN) in python to be trained on the preprocessed data.
 Specifically, the code defined a multi-step LSTM model using Keras and TensorFlow where it looked back and used data from 48 hours before to predict data 24 hours into the future.

-The code was helped with the following tutorial <https://machinelearningmastery.com/return-sequences-and-return-states-for-lstms-in-keras/>.
-We also partially utilized how data is preprocessed through this blog: <https://blog.paperspace.com/weather-forecast-using-ltsm-networks/>.
+The code was helped with [this tutorial](https://machinelearningmastery.com/return-sequences-and-return-states-for-lstms-in-keras/).
+We also partially utilized how data is preprocessed through [this blog](https://blog.paperspace.com/weather-forecast-using-ltsm-networks/).
 However we added upon the data analysis as it only made only a singular prediction rather than multiple predictions that we do in our code.

 ## Related Works

 Kosandal's article is a good introduction in using recurrent neural networks in predicting weather.[^1] It runs through an example where it takes in a dataset containing historical temperature, wind speed, wind gust, etc. time series data and uses Python libraries to preprocess, train and run a model that will predict future temperatures.

-An article discusses the uses of neural networks to predict weather data.[^2] The review shows that LSTMs and RNNs are effective tools to predict weather.
+An article by Tran et. al discusses the uses of neural networks to predict weather data.[^2] The review shows that LSTMs and RNNs are effective tools to predict weather.
 Reviewed models include a variety of univariate and multivariate FFNN (feed-forward neural network), FFBF (feed-forward back propagation), GRNN (generalized regression neural network), RBF (radial basis function), CRNN (convlutional recurrent neural network), RNN, and LSTM models.

 Another article explores the use of a simple recurrent neural network with convolutional filters, ConvLSTM, and an advanced generative network, the Stochastic Adversarial Video Prediction (SAVP) model.[^3] The model predicts hourly forecasts for places in Europe using 13 years of historical weather data in Europe.
 Evaluation show promising results in terms of MSE for SAVP and ConvLSTM models